 In her best-selling book “Bossypants,” Tina Fey spoke about how Lorne Michaels taught her that “Producing is about discouraging creativity”:

 “A TV show comprises many departments — Costumes, Props, Talent, Graphics, Set Dressing, Transportation.
 Everyone in every department wants to show off their skills and contribute creatively to the show, which is a blessing.
 You’re grateful to work with people who are talented and enthusiastic about their jobs.

 You would think that as a producer, your job would be to churn up creativity, but mostly your job is to police enthusiasm.
-You may have an occasion where the script calls for a bran muffin on a white plate and the Props Department shows up with a bran cake in the shape of Santa Claus sitting on a silver platter that says “Welcome to Denmark.”Graduation SALE: Discounted prices on Jesus-centered graduation gift sets until May 1.
-Plus, FREE standard shipping.
+You may have an occasion where the script calls for a bran muffin on a white plate and the Props Department shows up with a bran cake in the shape of Santa Claus sitting on a silver platter that says “Welcome to Denmark.”Graduation SPECIAL: FREE Shipping on Jesus-centered graduation gift sets until June 30.
 Prepare them for what's next!

 “We just thought it would be funny.”

 And you have to find a polite way to explain that the character is Jewish, so her eating Santa’s face might have negative connotations, and the silver tray, while beautiful, is giving a weird glare on camera and maybe let’s go with the bran muffin on the white plate.

 And then sometimes Actors have what they call “ideas.”
 Usually it involves them talking more, or, in the case of more experienced actors, sitting more.
 When Actors have ideas it’s very important to get to the core reason behind their idea.
 Is there something you’re asking them to do that is making them uncomfortable… is there someone in the room the actor is trying to impress?”